typov-software/supaworker-js/README.md

 ## Usage

 Supaworker is a job queue that is backed by your Supabase database.
-Jobs are enqueued as rows in a `supaworker_jobs` table where background workers can pick them up and process them.
+Jobs are enqueued as rows in a `"supaworker"."jobs"` table where background workers can pick them up and process them.

 A worker is a Supaworker client does the following: